-City administration prepares the first draft of the budget, aligning spending priorities with Our Beaumont, Municipal Strategic Plan and other city directional plans, along with general direction from council.
+City administration prepares a draft of the budget, aligning spending priorities with Our Beaumont, Municipal Strategic Plan and other city directional plans, along with general direction from council.
 Council works through the draft budget and adds their changes during a series of workshops, then the draft budget is presented to the public at open houses.

 Council then meets as committee of the whole to review public feedback and consider the impacts of proposed changes to the budget.
 At the end of this process, a revised budget is presented to council for final approval.

 Council set three priorities for the 2020 budget:

 - Keep the property tax increase at or below inflation, as determined by the Alberta Consumer Price Index.

 - Address Beaumont’s population growth and the need for recreational, sports and cultural facilities.

 The 2020 budget includes a 1.6 per cent increase to municipal property taxes, compared to the forecast inflation of 2 per cent, as measured by the Alberta Consumer Price Index.